cappuchinese/Intro-Java/src/week7_final_assignments/choice2_gff_query/Readme.md

 # Final assignment 2: Developing a GFF file query app #

+## Special challenge of this assignment: applying and combining filters ##

 ## Assignment details ##
 The GFF3 file format is a data format used to communicate the presence and location of feature on a sequence.
 GFF3 stands for Generic Feature Format version three.